PragmaticMates/django-flatpages-i18n/README.md

 </div>
 ```

-get only children of menu item identified by ID
+get only children of menu item identified by its ID

 ```
 <div id="navigation">